FlexMeasures/flexmeasures/documentation/api/introduction.rst

 - "start" should be a timestamp on the hour or a multiple of 15 minutes thereafter, and
 - "duration" should be a multiple of 15 minutes.

+.. _prognoses:

 Prognoses
 ^^^^^^^^^

 A prognosis should state a time horizon, i.e. the duration between the time at which the prognosis was made and the time to which the prognosis refers.
-The horizon can be stated explicitly by including a ``horizon'', consistent with the ISO 8601 standard, as follows:
+The horizon can be stated explicitly by including a "horizon", consistent with the ISO 8601 standard, as follows:

 .. code-block:: json